BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The SCLs and SARs dominate the SAA in terms of the memory which may cause memory problems.
 Hence, **the SCLs and the SARs shall be stored in the MySQL DB.**

-Lets review the requirements listed at the beginning again at the end of this section:
-- [An overview of the problem](#sec31) yields to the following requirements:
-1. ~~The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.~~
-2. ~~In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).~~
-3. ~~Each group may contain hundreds of types.~~
-4. ~~There exist *dependency relationships* between the types.~~
-5. ~~The SAA needs an interface with the FE software.~~
-- [The target market](#sec32) analysis yields to the following requirements:
-1. ~~The company would provide sufficient resources of processors and servers.~~
-2. ~~The SAA will manage and process large data.~~
-3. ~~The SAA will have DBs.~~
-4. ~~The SAA will define a UI form for each type.~~
-5. ~~The SAA will contain a graphics display for the FE model.~~
-6. The SAA will manage the configuration issues.
-7. ~~The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.~~
-8. ~~The plugins could be developed by the customer.~~

 ### 3.6.
 Use Case Diagrams <a id='sec36'></a>